wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 * Note how MPI wants access to the command line arguments (so we must modify the signature of `main`).
 You can use `NULL` instead of `argv` and `argc` but passing arguments to MPI is very useful.

 ### Error detection and exit
-* MPI functions return `MPI_SUCCESS` on success or an error code (see documentation) on failure.
+* MPI functions return `MPI_SUCCESS` on success or an error code (see documentation) on failure depending on how errors are handled.
+* By default errors abort (i.e., the error handler is `MPI_ERRORS_ARE_FATAL`).
+If you want MPI to return errors for you to handle, you can call `MPI_Errhandler_set(MPI_COMM_WORLD, MPI_ERRORS_RETURN)`.
 * To abort execution you cannot just `exit` or `return` because there's lots of clean up that needs to be done when running in parallel --- a poorly managed error can easily waste 1000s of hours of computer time.
+You must call `MPI_Abort` to exit with an error code.

 The new version (`mpihello.cc`) looks like this